 The right to vote

 The Women's Christian Temperance Union had begun campaigning for the vote in 1896 by writing to newspapers and holding public meetings in Perth and regional centres throughout the south west.
 The West Australian newspaper declared its support for women's suffrage in 1898.
 The following year the WCTU joined with the Karrakatta Club, Australia's oldest women's club, to form the Women's Suffrage League.
 Together they brought pressure to bear on the Western Australian Parliament.

 Walter James, the reformist member for East Perth, made several attempts to promote the issue of female suffrage in Parliament but was met with widespread opposition from John Forrest and other conservative politicians.

 Forrest's eventual support for women's suffrage was regarded with some suspicion by pro-Federation politicians who were concerned that giving women the vote would increase the voting power of Perth and more conservative country centres at the expense of the more radical goldfields, where there were far fewer women.

-- Who were the Women's Christian Temperance Union?
+- What was the Women's Christian Temperance Union?
 What other causes did they advocate for?

 - Why do you think some male politicians were more in favour of female suffrage than others?
 What evidence can you find to support your opinion?

-- Find a woman who played a role in the Women’s suffrage movement in WA.
+- Use the links provided to find a woman who played a role in the Women’s suffrage movement in WA.
 What else did she achieve?

 - When women won the right to vote, it was still denied to Aboriginal Australians.
 When did they gain the right to vote?